debianmaster/openshift-ansible/README.md

 ## Pre-req
 > Setup ssh keys between work machine and servers before you start this.
-> I have One machine with  hostname cloud.i63.io and ip address 104.199.140.227
+> I have One Centos machine with  hostname *cloud.i63.io* and ip address *104.199.140.227*
 > make sure following wild card mapping is setup  *.cloud.i63.io  should go to 104.199.140.227

 ## Setup
 > On your work machine

 ```sh
 git clone https://github.com/debianmaster/openshift-ansible.git
 cd openshift-ansible